 This steps may also working on other versions such as CentOS 5.1, CentOS 5.2, CentOS 5.3, CentOS 5.4, CentOS 5.5, CentOS 5.6, CentOS 5.7, CentOS 6.x, RHEL 5.x and RHEL 6.x.
 CentOS 7 and Oracle Linux 7.

 zip is a compression and file packaging utility for Unix, VMS, MSDOS, OS/2, Windows, Macintosh and linux operating systems.
 Meanwhile, unzip is utility to extract compressed files from a ZIP archive.

 1. Creates the archive folder1.zip and puts all the files in the current directory in it in compressed form as below :

 [[email protected] ~]# touch file1 [[email protected] ~]# touch file2 [[email protected] ~]# touch file3 [[email protected] ~]# ls file1 file2 file3

 [[email protected] ~]# zip folder1 * adding: file1 (stored 0%) adding: file2 (stored 0%) adding: file3 (stored 0%) [[email protected] ~]# ls file1 file2 file3 folder1.zip

 2. To unzip Joomla_2.5.3-Stable-Full_Package.zip into /var/www/html/joomla253 folder :

-I hope the following simple steps on how to unzip a file in Linux give you some basic idea how do zip and unzip.
+I hope the following tutorial on how to unzip a file in Linux will give you some basic idea on how to zip and unzip a folder on Linux.